stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 the kernel metadata - see Section :ref:`lfric-gh-shape`).
 This information must be passed to the kernel from the Algorithm layer in the form of one or more ``quadrature_type`` objects.
-These must be the last arguments passed to the kernel and must be provided in the same order that they are specified in the kernel metadata, e.g. if the metadata for kernel ``pressure_gradient_kernel_type`` specified ``gh_shape = gh_quadrature_XYoZ`` and that for kernel
+These must be the last arguments passed to the kernel (with the exception of ``halo_depth``
+- :ref:`lfric-halo-depth` - if the kernel requires it) and must be provided in the same order that they are specified in the kernel metadata, e.g. if the metadata for kernel ``pressure_gradient_kernel_type`` specified ``gh_shape = gh_quadrature_XYoZ`` and that for kernel